hannahramadan/railsconf_rpm_install_demo/README.md

 newrelic install --license_key="YOUR_KEY" "My application"
 ```

-You can find your New Relic License Key under Account -> API Keys.
+You can find your New Relic License Key under your Account -> API Keys.

 ## Uninstall Instructions